bright/bright.github.io/_posts/2016-3-31-fast-way-to-connect-web-proxy.md

 Sometimes I have to enable the proxy for a moment and disable it afterward, then... repeat it a couple of times.<br/>
 Seems to be pretty good case to automate it :)

-I wanted to have a simple switcher which allows quickly enabling or disabling proxy connection.<br/> The solution I made is based on a static global variable. <br/>
+I wanted to have a simple switcher which allows quickly enabling or disabling the proxy connection.<br/> The solution I made is based on a static global variable. <br/>
 {% highlight java %}
 public class DevFeatureToggle{